sanger-archive/barcode_mint/barcode/static/barcode/docs/md/documentation.md

 		("uuids": ["uuid1", "uuid2" ... ],)
 	}

-The `barcodes` and `uuids`	lists are optional, but must the the length of the lists must be equal to `count`.
+The `barcodes` and `uuids`	lists are optional, but if supplied the length of the lists must be equal to `count`.

 This will return a json list with an element for each barcode